 The Task Snowball

-Getting things done is hard, particularly when you’re a well-practiced procastinator like me.
+Getting things done is hard, particularly when you’re a well-practiced procrastinator like me.
 I thrive on deadlines and like to test their limits.
-Checking items off the to-do-list becomes even more difficult when you fancy yourself a writer, and give yourself a second job creating, maintaining, and promoting a blog.
+Checking items off the to-do-list becomes even more difficult when you fancy yourself a writer and give yourself a second job creating, maintaining, and promoting a blog.